 Your child’s treatment may include:

-• Intestinal transplantation.
+- Intestinal transplantation.
 If other treatments have failed, your team may recommend an intestinal transplant.
 With this procedure, the diseased or damaged intestine is removed and replaced with healthy intestine from a deceased donor.
 In some cases, the liver is transplanted along with the intestine.
-Orlando Health Arnold Palmer Hospital for Children is one of just a few centers nationwide offering this procedure.
+Orlando Health Arnold Palmer Hospital for Children offers pre and post-transplant care and have close established relationships with the transplant centers in Florida.

 In some children who have had part of their intestine surgically removed, the remaining intestine undergoes changes that increase the surface area.
 This is called intestinal adaptation, and eventually, it can help the child absorb more nutrients from food.